eleonoraguido/CNN_analysis/README.md

 Some variables can be set in the configuration file:
 - "config_type": string.
 The type of configuration file.
 It has to be set to *create_model*.
 - "input_file": string.
 Absolute path to the input data file + input .npz file name.
 The files are located in */data/auger8/DNN_photon_analysis_input_files/dataset/*
 - "output_name": string.
-Write the particle species, the maximum theta and the energy range following this format: *"output_name" : "phot_prot_maxtheta60_energy_185_195"*.
-When the model is saved, this additional information will be printed in the name of the saved model to identify it and it will replace <output_name>.
+It contains some information about the data set: the particle species, the maximum theta and the energy range.
+You have to follow this format: *"output_name" : "phot_prot_maxtheta60_energy_185_195"*.
+When the model is saved, this information will be printed in the name of the saved model to identify it and it will replace <output_name>.
 - "partitioning_method": string.
 Two possible types:
     1) "k_fold" : data are splitted into k subsets.
 A k-fold cross validation is performed by training k models.
 For each one a different fold is held out and used for testing.
     2) "split" : data are splitted into three subsets: training, validation, testing data sets.
 Only one model is trained and tested.
 - "partitioning_param": int/float.
-    - If "partitioning_method" : "k_fold", it is the number of folds.
+    - If "partitioning_method" : "k_fold", it is an int, the number of folds k.
-    - If "partitioning_method" : "split", it is the fraction of simulations used for testing (= number of simulations used for validation).
+    - If "partitioning_method" : "split", it is a float, the fraction of simulations used for testing (= number of simulations used for validation).
 - "num_epochs": int.
 The number of epochs.
 - "batch_size": int.
 The mini-batch size.
 - "L1_regularizer": float.
 Regularizer parameter L1 (penalty applied to absolute value of weights, 0-0.1)